 As for Vyopta – it seems that more success is on the way, and perhaps, down the line an acquisition or two.
 As a fairly established player in the industry, it would be nice to what kind of dough the company’s taking in as well, which is likely as handsome as its newfound influx of licensing agreements.

-Find out more about the state of team collaboration in 2022.
+Find out more about the state of team collaboration.